enze-chen/enze-chen.github.io/README.md

 Professionally, I worked as the first Instructional Designer at [Citrine Informatics](https://citrine.io){:target="_blank"} prior to starting my PhD.
 My manager was [Josh Tappan](https://www.linkedin.com/in/jtappan/){:target="_blank"}.
 I was in charge of designing educational content around machine learning, materials science, and Citrine's software platform for a wide variety of audiences, including data scientists, materials engineers, and business managers.
 In addition to developing a pedagogical framework for informatics education, I created many [**open-source** Jupyter notebooks](https://github.com/CitrineInformatics/learn-citrination) as instructional tools, and led a day-long workshop at the [Texas A&M Summer School on Computational Materials Science](https://cms3.tamu.edu/).
 Some of this material has been adapted for a similar [Programmatic Materials Informatics](https://citrineinformatics.github.io/ga-tech-workshop/index.html){:target="_blank"} workshop at Georgia Tech.
 I hope to continue exploring the field of education during my PhD and continue developing my pedagogical skills.

+At Berkeley, I am the Academic Liaison for the [MSE Graduate Student Council](http://msegsc.berkeley.edu/){:target="_blank"}.
+In this role, I have organized community building events, hosted our student-nominated seminar speaker, curated preliminary exam materials, and assisted with other initiatives to improve the PhD experience.

 ### Social dance
 I started social ballroom dancing two years ago and have fallen in love with it ever since.
 I learned the basic techniques of various waltzes (rotary, cross-step, Viennese, redowa), swing dances (4-count, 6-count, Lindy, west coast), Latin dances (tango, cha-cha, salsa), and miscellaneous (Night-club two step, hustle, polka, Schottische, Shim Sham, Tokyo Polka) from [Richard Powers](http://richardpowers.com/PowersCV.htm){:target="_blank"} in his social dance classes at Stanford.
 For the 2018-2019 school year, I was also a member of the [Viennese Ball Opening Committee](http://vienneseball.stanford.edu/){:target="_blank"}, where I performed a choreographed [waltz](https://www.youtube.com/watch?v=46LzArwG1w0){:target="_blank"} and [polka](https://www.youtube.com/watch?v=bhHvV_-1JbQ){:target="_blank"}.